uibcdf/Ixtlilton-Tools/docs/contents/user/guide/dot_files_and_directories.md

 ```

 Many programs and scripts use this file to trigger the initial set up for the user.
 You can see how
-'conda' added some few lines between the lines:
+'conda' usually adds some few lines.
+In your workstation or laptop, if you work with conda, you
+will probably see a section like the following in your '~/.bashrc' file:

 ```bash
 # >>> conda initialize >>>